-Jesus gave the young man three things that day, first an inquiry, followed by some instructions, and thirdly...
+Jesus gave the young man four things that day, first an inquiry, followed by some instructions, and thirdly...

-3. Jesus gave an invitation (21-22).
-Verse 21-"Jesus looked at him and loved him.
-'One thing you lack,' he said.
-'Go, sell everything you have and give to the poor, and you will have treasure in heaven.
-Then come, follow me.'"
+C. Jesus gave an invitation (22).
+"When Jesus heard this, he said to him, 'You still lack one thing.
+Sell everything you have and give to the poor, and you will have treasure in heaven.
+Then come, follow me."

 You'll find no canned approach to evangelism with Jesus.
 He listens not only to what the person said but also to what he meant.
 On the surface, here was a man who seemed to want to be saved, but did he really?
 No. He didn't even know he was lost.
-So Jesus pushed the hot button in his life--"You still lack one thing"-- and followed up with a most unusual invitation.
-He invited him to do four things.
+So Jesus pushed the hot button in his life--"You still lack one thing"--and followed up with a most unusual invitation.
+He invited him to do three things.

-a.
-Sell everything and give to the poor.
+1. Sell everything and give to the poor.
 He had a lot to sell, for he was rich.
 After Clarence Darrow had solved a client's legal problem, the client asked, "How can I ever show my appreciation?"
 The lawyer replied, "My good friend, ever since the Phoenicians invented money, there has been only one answer to that question."